krikzz/msu-md/readme.txt

 VOL:		0x15 set cdda volume
  arguments:	volume 0-255

+NOSEEK:		0x16 seek time emulation switch
+  arguments:	0-enulation on(default state), 1-emultion off(no seek delays)

+PLAYOF:		0x1A play cdda track and loop from specified sector offset
+ arguments:	#1 = decimal number of track (1-99)
+            	#2 = offset in sectors from the start of the track to apply when looping.

 -------------------------------------------- usage
 Include msu-drv.bin in your binary and call it as function for initialization.
 Finction will return 0 if driver loaded succesfuly or 1 if MCD hardware not detected.